byrne365/Mustang/README.md

 1.Download the disk image.

-2.Open the file called "Google Chrome.dmg."
+2.Open the file called `Google Chrome.dmg.`

 3.In the window that opens, find the Chrome icon Chrome app.
 Drag it to the Applications folder.
 If you don't have              administrative rights, you'll be asked to authenticate.
 If you're not able to authenticate, drag the icon to a               location on your computer where you do have rights, such as your desktop.